abelzhang115/abelzhang115/README.md

 You use the reader endpoint for read-only connections for your Aurora cluster.
 This endpoint uses a load-balancing mechanism to help your cluster handle a query-intensive workload.
 The reader endpoint is the endpoint that you supply to applications that do reporting or other read-only operations on the cluster.
 The reader endpoint load-balances connections to available Aurora Replicas in an Aurora DB cluster.
 ![image](https://user-images.githubusercontent.com/85909185/132112485-3ccaafb1-9f2c-43ef-833a-bacacde2e841.png)

+### Amazon Aurora Serverless
+Amazon Aurora Serverless is an on-demand, auto-scaling configuration for Amazon Aurora (MySQL-compatible and PostgreSQL-compatible editions), where the database will automatically start-up, shut down, and scale capacity up or down based on your application's needs.
+It enables you to run your database in the cloud without managing any database instances.
+It's a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.
+You pay on a per-second basis for the database capacity you use when the database is active and migrate between standard and serverless configurations with a few clicks in the Amazon RDS Management Console.

 ## Secrets Manager
 AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
 The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
 Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.
 Secrets Manager offers secret rotation with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB.
 The correct answer here is Secrets Manager